All Hands on Deck: Living the dream with 7-Eleven franchising

 “In Dubai, I see 7-Eleven,” Evelyn said.
 “It makes me excited because I know there’s a Slurpee in there.
 It’s a comforting feeling just to see a familiar brand that back home is just in your backyard.”

-It was that familiarity which signaled to Evelyn that their franchise system would work for her in her next career.
+It was that familiarity that signaled to Evelyn that their franchise system would work for her in her next career.
 Seeing the stores abroad and at home drove the message that whatever 7-Eleven was doing to continue to grow its brand worldwide was working.

 She dug into the application process and, when she returned from overseas, spent her time going to her local 7-Eleven stores befriending franchise owners and attending 7-Eleven’s franchising webinars.
 It gave her a complete picture of the partnership the company has with its franchisees.